 Congress may also authorize tax credits and other incentives to help stimulate community rebuilding.
 The American Planning Association has a list of resources for community disaster recovery assistance.
 The Catalog of Federal Domestic Assistance also provides a list of federal programs for disaster recovery.

 2. Get assistance for your business

 If you’re a business owner, the SBA might offer help, through loans for businesses of all sizes, as well as for nonprofit organizations and landlords restoring damaged properties.
 The Economic Development Administration also issues grants to disaster-impacted small businesses to assist with recovery.

 3. Crowdfund your recovery

 If you’re recovering from a large disaster, it’s likely many of its victims are already raising funds for their recovery on GoFundMe’s free crowdfunding platform.
 Beyond raising money, the beauty of crowdfunding is that it gives your friends and family a place to offer you words of encouragement and support.

-If you run a similar campaign, use the name of the disaster in the title of your fundraiser.
+If you run a similar fundraiser, use the name of the disaster in the title of your fundraiser.
 It will help people find and support you.

-For a more in-depth guide to getting your disaster recovery campaign up and running, see Six Steps for Running a Successful Disaster Relief Fund.
+For a more in-depth guide to getting your disaster recovery fundraiser up and running, see Six Steps for Running a Successful Disaster Relief Fund.

 4. Reach out for help from nonprofits